 An upper mass cut-off of $\sim 150 M{\odot}$ was found for the cluster R136 in the low-metallicity environment of the nearby galaxy, the Large Magellanic Cloud.
 This result relies on an apparent deficit of ten stars with masses beyond this limit, based on the assumption that R136 has a total stellar mass of $5 \times 10^4 M{\odot}$ ; however, this high cluster mass includes stars that span a range of ages, including those that exceed the age at which a massive star is expected to evolve to become a supernova.
-This has the effect of increasing the base of lower-mass stars, thus inflating an apparent deficit if those stars are letters to nature not seen.
+This has the effect of increasing the base of lower-mass stars from which to extrapolate an expected number of higher-mass stars, thus inflating an apparent deficit if those stars are letters to nature not seen.
 Using a lower estimate of the cluster mass, $2 \times 10^4 M{\odot}$ (ref.
 28), in stars sufficiently young for the present analysis, I estimate that the true deficit beyond $150 M{\odot}$ in R136 is roughly four stars-that is, the result in the present work is more statistically significant by this measure.
 If the deficit of massive stars in R136 is real, then it represents another measurement of the upper mass cut-off.